SebastianJ/Proxied/README.md

     $ rails generate proxied:install MODEL

-Generate the migration and model:
+If you're using ActiveRecord, generate the migration and model:

     $ rails generate proxied MODEL

+If you're using Mongoid, generate the model using the following command:

+    $ rails generate proxied MODEL --orm=mongoid

 ## Features